EHHS Learning Community

 The convenience of close proximity

-EHHS-LC students live in Manchester Hall, which is an all first-year residence hall located in the center of campus.
+EHHS-LLC students live in Manchester Hall, which is an all first-year residence hall located in the center of campus.
 This central location makes Manchester Hall the closest residence hall to the University Library and Kent Student Center.
 This is an ideal location for first-year students whose classes are held in various buildings across campus.
 Manchester Hall is also attached to the Eastway Center which houses the Eastway Café, Eastway Market & Deli, and a recreation area with arcade games and a bowling alley.

 Who can I contact for more information?